-The Council of Europe coordinates the Network of national correspondents for qualifications frameworks, established to exchange experience in the development and self-certification of national qualifications frameworks within and against the Overarching Framework of

-Qualifications of the European Higher Education Area (QF-EHEA) as well as to ensure coherence between the QF-EHEA and the European Qualifications Framework for lifelong learning (EQF).
+The Council of Europe coordinates the Network of national correspondents for qualifications frameworks, established to exchange experience in the development and self-certification of national qualifications frameworks within and against the Overarching Framework of Qualifications of the European Higher Education Area (QF-EHEA) as well as to ensure coherence between the QF-EHEA and the European Qualifications Framework for lifelong learning (EQF).

 The Network met in Strasbourg on September 5, 2019, end-on with a meeting of the QF per group.
 A report was submitted to the Board for its meeting in İstanbul on September 24.
 The next meeting of the Network was to be held in Strasbourg on April 27 but had to be postponed because of the COVID pandemic.
-The Council of Europe is now making arrangements to hold this meeting in September, most likely on September 11 and most likely online.
+It was held online on September 11 and focused on self-certification and on micro-credentials.
+The Network also considered its proposed Terms of Reference for the 2022 - 24 work program.